TimoliaDE/HowTo/docs/faq.en.md

 Here you can hang out with your friends and the community.
 Moreover, you can also seek support, report bugs, participate in giveaways and much more.
 All further information is provided [in our Discord explanation](/discord/).

-### Hasn't there once been a Citybuild?
-It all started on May 7th, 2010 when Tim founded Timolias City build.
-Unfortunately, it had to down on December 16th, 2018.
-All further information is provided [here](https://timolia.de/city).

 ### Which ranks are there?
 - <b><span class='management'>Management</span></b>:
 These team members form the leadership of Timolia.